CS241 — Winter 2026

 Usage notes:

-If you are not using the web tools, then one additional step is needed after linking for technical reasons.
-The "init" procedure that initializes the heap does not account for the metadata contained in MERL files.
-To ensure heap allocation works properly, we must use the cs241.merl tool to strip the metadata and obtain an ordinary MIPS file.
-The web version of cs241.linker strips MERL metadata itself, so does not require this additional step.
+If you are not using the web tools, one additional step is required for proper compilation.
+The "init" procedure that initializes the heap does not account for the metadata contained in the ARMCOM file footer.
+To ensure heap allocation works properly, we must link our executable with the allocation library using cs241.linker-striparmcom instead of cs241.linker. cs241.linker-striparmcom effectively runs cs241.striparmcom on the ARMCOM files after linking.
+The web version of cs241.linker strips ARMCOM metadata automatically, and so does not require this step.

 Additionally, the order of linking matters.
 The allocation library does not work properly unless it is linked last.

-On the Student Linux server, accounting for these changes, the new sequence of commands to compile and run a WLP4 program (with mips.twoints) looks like:
+On the Student Linux server, accounting for these changes, the new sequence of commands to compile and run a WLP4 program looks like this, assuming your executable is called wlp4gen and your source file is called input.wlp4:

-In the web version, the order of operations is unchanged; just make sure you include alloc.merl at the end.
+In the web version, the order of operations is unchanged; just make sure you include alloc.com at the end.

 A8P5: Part Marks